theplatapi/ClimateStationVisualizer/README.md

     * [ ] Return the whole entity so we can chain a loop together
         * [x] Research if loop chaining is actually faster
 12. Research aggregating data into a heatmap
+    * Note: I added opacity to the points so they blend together.
+This is a future work section.
     * Precomputed
         1. [ ] Figure out if tile can be switched depending on time.
 Create a demo.
         2. [ ] Create a level 1 heatmap in Python for each year/month.
 Convert to one layer image in Web Mercator.